pieterhartel/Truffle-tests-for-free/README.md

 ## Summary

-This repository contains the source code and a test for a sample of about 1112 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
-For each contract there is a directory with most of the files needed by the `truffle test` command.
-The source of the contract has been omitted (with one exception) because the terms and conditions of etherscan.io do not permit re-distribution of the source of verified smart contracts.
+This repository contains the source code and a test for a sample of  1112 verified smart contracts that were downloaded on 1 Jan 2019 from etherscan.io.
+For each contract there is a directory with the files needed by the `truffle test` command except one.
+The source of the contract has been omitted because the terms and conditions of etherscan.io do not permit re-distribution of the source of verified smart contracts.
 For a full explanation of the terms and conditions please refer to https://www.reddit.com/r/etherscan/comments/c1zkjn/etherscan_verified_contracts/.
 The test script in the `test` directory has been generated from the first 50 historic transactions on the Ethereum blockchain as described in a paper currently under review.

 ## Prerequisites
-The simplest way to download the source code of a smart contract is to visit it's contracts page and then to click on the copy-to-clipboard icon for the source.
+The simplest way to download the source code of a smart contract is to browse the contracts page on etherscan.io and then to click on the copy-to-clipboard icon of the source.

 ```
 $ truffle version